axujen/gentoo-bot/README.md

 GentooBot
 =========
 Is an annoying bot designed to spam users in a channel with install gentoo messages.
-Features have been added to the bot give users a reason not to put the bot on their ignore list.
+Features have been added to the bot to give users a reason not to put the bot on their ignore list.

 #Features: